Grand Prix (2010 film)

-Grand Prix (Korean: 그랑프리) is 2010 South Korean sports film directed by Yang Yun-ho.
+Grand Prix (Korean: 그랑프리) is 2010 South Korean sports drama film directed by Yang Yun-ho.
 It stars Kim Tae-hee and Yang Dong-geun in lead roles as horse jockeys.

 Plot

 Seo Ju-hee is a horse jockey who dreams of winning the Grand Prix championship.
 One day, she suffers an accident during a horse race.
 Her beloved horse is put down and she injures her arm.
 Feeling as if her dreams were crushed, Seo Ju-hee falls into depression and quits horse racing.
 Then, Seo Ju-hee decides to go to Jeju for a vacation.
 There, she meets Woo-suk, a fellow horse jockey who has previously won the championship.
 They fall in love and he helps and encourages her to make a comeback at the Grand Prix Championship.